epn-vespa/tutorials/surfaces/Aladin_Hips_MOC/Images_Aladin.md

 *Fig.3: Largest lunar craters on LRO mosaic, with circular contours*

-### 2- contours and MOC footprints
+### 2- Contours and MOC footprints

-When selecting data from the VESPA portal, both s_region and MOC coverages can be samped individually or globally from the result table (the same is possible for s_region in the TAPhandle client, or from TOPCAT).
+When selecting data from the VESPA portal, both s_region and MOC coverages can be sent via SAMP individually or globally from the result table (the same is possible for s_region in the TAPhandle client, or from TOPCAT).
 Footprints plot directly in Aladin when they are sent by themselves (e.g. using the Footprint button in the VESPA portal, or from the TOPCAT activation menu).

 The complete metadata table can also be samped from the VESPA portal or other clients.
 It will appear in the data stack, and as a table below the display window (click on the data stack if not).
 Only the central coordinates are plotted by default.
-To plot the s_region themselves, open the property panel (from the local menu or Edit > Properties) and select "Show associated FoV".
+To plot the contours themselves, open the property panel (from the local menu or Edit > Properties) and select "Show associated FoV".

 <img src="img/HRSC_s_region.png" title="" alt="HRSC_s_region.png" width="555">